1993 Formula One World Championship: Round 2: Brazil

 Brazilian qualifying ended with a Williams front row, with Prost on pole and Hill in second.
 Senna qualified in third, with Schumacher in fourth and Andretti in fifth.
 Senna got ahead of Hill at the beginning of the race as behind him Andretti collided with Berger after being challenged by Wendlinger.
 Andretti then hit the barriers launching him directly over Berger's car, both drivers were uninjured.
 This meant that they both retired from the race, as did Brundle and Barbazza.

 On lap 4 Patrese retired due to suspension failure.
 Whilst Prost extended his lead, Senna was under pressure from Hill who overtook him for second place on lap 11.
 On lap 25 Senna was given a stop-go penalty after overtaking a backmarker under yellow flags, which meant he re-entered the race behind Schumacher.
 Heavy rain then caused many drivers to spin with Fittipaldi and Prost retiring.
 Fittipaldi spun on lap 30 and as he was returning to the track Prost crashed into him.
 After the accident the safety car was brought out with Hill leading the race.

 As the track began to dry out drivers stopped for dry tyres and during Schumacher's pit-stop his car fell off its jack.
 Schumacher rejoined the race behind Senna with Herbert and Blundell gaining pace.
 Shortly after Senna overtook Hill for first position and quickly began to pull away.
 Behind him Schumacher and Alesi were given stop-go penalties for overtaking under a yellow flag.
 Schumacher re-entered the race in fifth position and Alesi in ninth.
 Schumacher quickly overtook Blundell and Herbert to finish third.
-Senna won his first race of the season, with Hill in second position, followed by Schumacher, Herbert, Blundell and Alessandro Zanardi.
+Senna won his first race of the season, taking the lead of the championship from Prost, with Hill in second position, followed by Schumacher, Herbert, Blundell and Alessandro Zanardi.
 Zanardi's 6th place would be his only points finish in Formula One.